mgr32/PsISEProjectExplorer/README.md

-## Powershell ISE Addon - Project Explorer 1.4.1
+## Powershell ISE Addon - Project Explorer 1.5.0

 [PsGallery](https://www.powershellgallery.com/packages/PsISEProjectExplorer) or [direct download](https://github.com/mgr32/PsISEProjectExplorer/releases/latest)

 [What's new](https://github.com/mgr32/PsISEProjectExplorer/wiki)

 [![Build status](https://ci.appveyor.com/api/projects/status/u2erfvsojuedn1sl/branch/master?svg=true)](https://ci.appveyor.com/project/mgr32/psiseprojectexplorer/branch/master)

+#### Project status

+Project is in maintenance mode - it was created to support work on large Powershell projects, but now it has been mostly superseded by <a href="https://code.visualstudio.com/">Visual Studio Code</a>.
+Therefore, please don't expect any new major features, but still if there's a bug you need fixed or an improvement you need implemented please let me know by adding a new <a href="https://github.com/mgr32/PsISEProjectExplorer/issues">issue</a>.

 #### Description